 Job Search Guides

 Use the four guides below to sharpen your job applications and prepare you for interviews.
-Certification students can also make an appointment with our Employment Services team.
+Certification students can also make an appointment with our Career Services team.

 1. Resume Guide

 A resume tells your story.
 It sells your most relevant and positive attributes that make you the right candidate for a position.
 Your resume should encourage hiring managers to call YOU for an interview.
 How can you stand out?
 More than a list of the tasks from past jobs, a professional resume is your chance to market your strengths, skills and accomplishments!

 - Keep your resume to 1-2 pages.
 List your name, email address, city and the best phone number at the top.
 Use a professional email address with your full name so hiring managers can remember you.

 - Use a Font size of 10 or 12 that’s easy to read like Arial or Times New Roman.
 Keep to one inch margins.

 - Don’t abbreviate!!
 Spell everything out and have someone PROOFREAD your document for errors.
 A second pair of eyes is key!